 The most used tool in my kitchen is a Silpat silicone baking mat.
-I own 6 of them and use them every single day whether I’m baking cookies, scones, chicken, bagels, potatoes, granola, vegetables, fish, caramel corn, candied nuts, or using as a nonstick surface for dipped truffles, toffee, and bark.
+I own 6 of them and use them every single day whether I’m baking chocolate chip cookies, scones, chicken, bagels, potatoes, granola, vegetables, fish, caramel corn, candied nuts, or using as a nonstick surface for chocolate truffles, toffee, and mint chocolate swirl bark.
 I also use them for rolling out sugar cookie dough and baking homemade soft pretzels.
 These mats are extremely versatile, limit waste, and roll up for easy storing.
 You know I’m a huge fan!

 But one of the most common questions I see is “how do I clean them?”

 As you can guess, I have plenty of experience cleaning my silicone baking mats.
 If you own a mat, you know they can get pretty dirty and oily.
 Oil and flavor residue remain on the surface of these slick mats and it can be incredibly frustrating and off-putting, especially if you like keeping your kitchenware spick-and-span.
 I discovered 4 tricks and each one works every single time.
 I’ll list them in no particular order, though #1 and #4 are how I usually clean my mats.

 - Dishwasher.
 Yes, silicone baking mats are dishwasher safe!
 Roll them up and place on the top rack of your dishwasher.
 Fill it up with your other dirty dishes and run a normal cycle.
 They’ll feel significantly less oily or completely oil-free.
 If there’s still a little oil residue, try any of the following.